 ZeroHouse is a prefab concept home designed by architect Scott Specht.
 It is an off the grid, high-tech, modular, completely self-sufficient home.
 It’s a very cool design – similar to many shipping container home designs we see.

-The price of this prefab modular off grid home is $350,000. (not including the land).
-Although beautiful in design, and as practical as a prefab modular house is, the problem is the price. $350,000 just for the home is relatively expensive and almost certainly prices it outside the affordability of most folks, especially when you factor in the cost of the land which most probably puts this home+land combo in the $500k range.
-Realistically speaking, this isn’t exactly affordable.
-But it damn sure looks cool!
+The price of this prefab home is $350,000 (not including the land).
+Although beautiful in design, and as practical as a prefab modular house is, the problem is the price. $350,000 just for the home is relatively expensive and almost certainly prices it outside the affordability of most folks.

-Making it affordable while keeping this basic design is relatively simple.
-Two shipping containers placed in the same configuration with reinforcement to support the design can probably be done for around $35-$50k (including 1-5 acres of land; depending on where you build it.)
+Making this layout affordable while keeping this basic design is relatively simple.
+Two shipping containers placed in the same configuration with reinforcement to support the design can probably be done for around $35-$50k (including 1-5 acres of land, depending on where you build it.)